 This time, the result was:

 Perfect.
-The Raspberry Pi was now using the static IP address I assigned (192.168.29.155), and I could SSH into it, ping it from other devices, and configure port forwarding confidently.
+The Raspberry Pi static IP WiFi configuration was successfully implemented (192.168.29.155), and I could SSH into it, ping it from other devices, and configure port forwarding confidently.

-Method 2: Set a Static IP on Raspberry Pi Using the Desktop GUI
+Method 2: Set Static IP on Raspberry Pi Using the Desktop GUI

-While I usually work on Raspberry Pi setups through the terminal, especially for headless projects, there are times when I’m using the Raspberry Pi OS with Desktop.
-If you’re using the full version with a graphical interface (the one that boots into the familiar desktop environment), you actually don’t need to touch the terminal at all to assign a static IP address.
+While I usually work on Raspberry Pi configure static IP setups through the terminal, especially for headless projects, there are times when I’m using the Raspberry Pi OS with Desktop.
+If you’re using the full version with a graphical interface (the one that boots into the familiar desktop environment), you don’t need to touch the terminal at all to make Raspberry Pi IP static.

 Setting a Static IP via Raspberry Pi OS GUI